Carina-P/ms3-best-books/TESTS.md

 ## Code validation
+### Validation with W3S
+- **HTML**: Validated with **no errors** or warnings.
+Notice!
+Some headers are filled from JavaScript, if code is validated when the JavaScript has not been run, you will get warnings about empty headers.
+That applies to code belonging to Add Book and also for Modals.
+    - In GitHub the template: form_add_book.html, is marked as it has en error.
+The code is working as I want it to and I cannot find any problem.
+I talked to Code Institutes Tutore, and they told me "The code is fine but validators don't want to read JavaScript functionality on a HTML page in the body content."
+- **CSS**: Validated with **no errors** or warnings.

+### Validation with JSHint
+**JavaScript** validated with **no errors**.
+- There are **one undefined variables**:
+    - $ (JQuery)
+- There are **seven unused variables**:
+    - moveTo, cancelAddBook, addBook, searchBooks, addOpinion, changeOpinion and buyBook:
+    These are all functions called from HTML.

+### Validation with PEP8
+PEP8 was included in the IDE and thus the **python** code is validated within GitHub.
+Validation without errors or warnings.

 ## Different browsers
 The code is **mainly tested with Chrome**.
 But also **Firefox and Safari**.
 - According to [W3 Schools](https://www.w3schools.com/js/js_es6.asp) the